Watching Ghost in the Shell in Mong Kok

 So, Major is a robot with a human brain, or a human intelligence with a completely synthetic robotic body, depending how you look at it.
 As her physical form is entirely manufactured, she can in theory look however those who manufactured her wish.
 When you consider that characters in Japanese comics and animations often have Caucasian features, this muddies the waters further.

-Secondly, I haven’t read the original manga or seen the 1995 anime version of Ghost in the Shell, which I will now seek out, so I have no points of comparison.
+Secondly, I haven’t read the original manga and have only seen clips of the 1995 anime version of Ghost in the Shell, which I will now seek out, so I have no points of comparison.

 Now that’s out of the way, I can admit that I enjoyed the film.
 I know it’s been mostly panned by western critics and bombed in western cinemas.
 Apart from the whitewashing issue, many have compared it unfavourably to Mamoru Oshii’s 1995 animated version – accusing it of sanitizing and dumbing down the source material.

 I can only judge the movie on its own merits and as a Hongkonger watching it in a cinema in Mong Kok, the film certainly has resonance.
 Writing in Quartz, Vivienne Chow found the film to be “… a poem to Hong Kong, the unnamed central character in this sci-fi feature.”

 And it’s a living entity with an edge, a dark underbelly that made it such a compelling, living canvas for Oshii in his 1995 feature and for Ridley Scott in Blade Runner.
 It is, for instance, hard to imagine Singapore playing a similar role.